UvinduW/Cross-Compiling-Qt-for-Raspberry-Pi-4/README.md

 </code></pre>

 If the your configuration summary doesn't have the EGLFS features set to what's shown above, something has probably gone wrong.
 You can look at the config.log file in the build directory to try and diagnose what the issue might be.
 If you see an error at the bottom of your config summary along the lines of "EGLFS was enabled but...." that could also be an indication something went wrong.
-Look through the config files to try and diagnose the error.
+Look through the config.log files to try and diagnose the error.
 You may get a warning about QDoc not being compiled.
 This can be safely ignored unless you specifically need this.

 If you have any issues, before running configure again, delete the current contents with the following command (save a copy of config.log first if you need to):